 I suspect that the Terrie being memorialized this morning was always brave.
 But courage and nicotine addiction are two different things.

-To my thinking, the most important lesson from Terrie's story is nicotine dependency's amazing depth, the reality that roughly half of smokers diagnosed with serious smoking related diseases fail to awaken to who they are, a real drug addict whose wanting for that next fix flows from the same brain dopamine pathways as the wanting felt by the alcoholic, or the heroin, cocaine or meth addict.
+To my thinking, the most important lesson from Terrie's story is nicotine dependency's amazing depth.
+Terrie isn't alone.
+Roughly half of smokers diagnosed with serious smoking related diseases fail to awaken to who they are: real drug addicts whose wanting for that next fix flows from the same brain dopamine pathways as the wanting and urges felt by the alcoholic, or the heroin, cocaine or meth addict.

-Nicotine addiction is a mental illness, a brain wanting disorder in which nicotine compromised brain dopamine pathways assign nicotine use the same priority as they assign to eating foods or drinking liquids.
-For Terrie and earth's roughly one billion nicotine addicts, thoughts of permanently ending nicotine use are almost as unthinkable as the never-smoker thinking seriously about permanently ending use of food.
+Nicotine addiction is a mental illness, a brain wanting disorder in which nicotine compromised dopamine pathways assign nicotine use the same priority as they assign to eating foods or drinking liquids.
+For Terrie and earth's roughly one billion nicotine addicts, thoughts of permanently ending nicotine use are almost as unthinkable as the never-smoker thinking seriously about giving up food.

 It's as if the primary lesson shared and taught by Terrie has been missed entirely by the CDC.
-It isn't about fear (a powerful initial motivator with little sustaining power as smokers quickly grow numb to it) but about the dependency lesson fear forced Terrie to eventually self-discover, a lesson the CDC could have and should have taught her decades ago.
+It isn't about fear, a powerful initial motivator with little sustaining power, as we quickly grow numb to it.
+It's about the dependency lesson fear forced Terrie to eventually self-discover, a lesson the CDC should have taught her decades earlier.